Advertisement

 If you are struggling to pay your heating bills, warm banks could be a lifeline.
 Warm Welcome has a virtual map of warm spaces, making it much easier to find one near you.
 All you need to do is type in your postcode and you’ll be able to find any warm spaces registered with the campaign in your area.

 Another way to find a warm bank near you is to look on your local council’s website or contact it directly.
-Even if it is not running a warm bank itself, it should be able to direct you to a charity or other community organisation which is offering support this winter.
+Even if it is not running a warm bank itself, it should be able to direct you to a charity or other community organisation which is offering support this coming winter.

 What are your rights if you can’t afford to pay your energy bills?